 Correctional facilities shall establish a policy and procedure for grooming, including hair length and style and facial hair length and style.
 Correctional facilities shall allow an inmate to request an exception to hair and facial hair restrictions, if any, based on the inmate's sincerely held religious beliefs.
 Correctional facilities may determine a schedule for barbering and hair care services.

-Observations: BCCC policy 501 and procedures are in compliance with the standard.
+Observations:BCCC policy 7.01 and procedures demonstrate compliance with the standard.

-Standard 070 Biohazard Materials
+Standard 070 Biohazard Materials Compliant: Yes

 Correctional facilities shall have a written policy, procedure, and practice for the proper handling and disposal of biohazard materials.